-Table 90: WebUI Known Issues
+Table 135: WebUI Known Issues

-Bug ID Description 77542 Symptom: Upgrading from a local file does not work on the 600 Series controller.
+Bug ID Description 55981 Symptom: When a user views the Spectrum UI with saved preferences from a newer version of ArubaOS, the UI displays charts incorrectly.
+Scenario: After downgrading from a newer version of ArubaOS, such as from 6.2.x to 6.1.x with saved Spectrum preferences, the Spectrum UI displays charts incorrectly.
+This is due to the difference between the Spectrum UI in 6.2 and previous versions.
+Workaround: Use the command ap spectrum clear-webui-view-settings on the controller to delete the saved preferences.
+77542 Symptom: Upgrading from a local file does not work on the 600 Series controller.
 Scenario: For the local file upgrade to be successful, the controller must have at least 75 MB of free memory.
 When upgraded to ArubaOS 6.2, the 600 Series controller has only 77 MB of free memory remaining.
 And when the browser UI is launched, the free memory is decreased to 75 MB.
 In this case, the local file upgrade will fail.
 It is recommended that you do not use the local file upgrade function in the controller has less than 80 MB of free memory.
 Workaround: None.
 Use the USB, TFTP, SCP, or CLI option to upgrade instead.
 82611 Symptom: The Dashboard > Access Points page of the WebUI of a controller running ArubaOS 6.2.0.3 does not correctly display AP information.
 Scenario: Accessing the Dashboard > Access Points page can trigger the following error in the controller log files: An internal system error has occurred at file mon_mgr.c function mon_mgr_proc_trend_query line 4142 error PAPI_Send failed: Cannot allocate memory.
 This issue was not related to a memory allocation error.
 Workaround: None.
-89225 Symptom: Configuration of a mgmt-server (ALE or AirWave) using the WebUI is not supported.
-Workaround: Use the CLI to configure mgmt-servers.
+93993 Symptom: The Security page under the Dashboard tab of the controller's WebUI does not display any statistics.
+Scenario: This issue occurs when there is a large number of entries in the WLAN Management System (WMS) database table.
+This issue is observed when a 3600 master controller is upgraded to ArubaOS 6.3.1.1 in a master-local topology.
+Workaround: None.
+94723 Symptom: The number of radios displayed in the WebUI Dashboard is incorrect.
+Scenario: This issue occurs when the AP is rebooted.
+This issue is observed in controllers running ArubaOS 6.3.
+Workaround: None.